CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 For example, the `Logic` component defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
+The _Figure 2_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
 <br>